adventuremomblog

 teenager on ice skating trail through the woods at Muskegon Luge Adventure Sports Park at night

-The lighted ice skating trails are really peaceful and beautiful at night and the trail has been a popular spot for marriage proposals too.
+The lighted ice skating trails are peaceful and beautiful at night and the trail has been a popular spot for marriage proposals too.

 It’s a great place for a date night or an evening out with the whole family.